How to Prune Your Tree

 - Getting Permits

-- OCF Tree Pruning Guide in English & Spanish - information sheets with pictures.
+- OCF Tree Pruning Guide (Spanish) - information sheets with pictures.

 - Tree Service Companies (pdf) approved by the city of San Jose's Arborist Office.